awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-products.md

 Self\-service AMI scanning is available in the AWS Marketplace Management Portal\.
 With this feature, you can initiate scans of your AMIs and receive scanning results quickly—typically in less than an hour—with clear feedback in a single location\.
 For more information, see [AMI Self\-Service Scanning](https://aws.amazon.com/marketplace/management/manage-products/#/build.build-new)\.

-To upload a new product load form, click the **File Upload** tab at the top of the AWS Marketplace Management Portal\.
+To upload a new product load form, go to [File Upload](https://aws.amazon.com/marketplace/management/product-load) in the AWS Marketplace Management Portal\.
 From there, you can download the most recent product load template\.
 We strongly recommend checking that the form is the most recent because it's consistently updated with more instance types and regions as they become available\.
 Using AMI Self\-Service Scanning significantly increases the ease of loading the page\.

 ## Removing Products from AWS Marketplace<a name="removing-products-from-aws-marketplace"></a>